Picrorhiza is used for liver problems, fever, allergy, and many other conditions, but there is no good scientific evidence to support these uses.

 Insufficient Evidence for

-- Sudden liver infections caused by a virus (acute viral hepatitis).
+- Swelling (inflammation) of the liver (hepatitis).
 Early research suggests that taking picrorhiza by mouth for 2 weeks might relieve symptoms such as anorexia, nausea, and feelings of general discomfort in people with acute viral hepatitis.

 - Other conditions.

 "Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Picrorhiza might cause the immune system to become more active.
 This could increase the symptoms of auto-immune diseases.
 If you have one of these conditions, it's best to avoid using picrorhiza.

 Diabetes: Picrorhiza might lower blood sugar levels in some people.
 Watch for signs of low blood sugar (hypoglycemia) and monitor your blood sugar carefully if you have diabetes and use picrorhiza.

 Surgery: Picrorhiza might lower blood sugar in some people.
 In theory, picrorhiza might interfere with blood sugar control during and after surgical procedures.
 Stop using picrorhiza at least 2 weeks before a scheduled surgery.

 Medications that decrease the immune system (Immunosuppressants) interacts with PICRORHIZA

 Picrorhiza might increase the activity of the immune system.
 Taking picrorhiza along with medications that decrease the activity of the immune system might decrease the effectiveness of these medications.